 Virtual tours are simulations of a particular location, typically composed of 360 panoramic images.
-Virtual tours are created using special cameras, lenses, and software that make a sequence of photos, videos, or other multimedia elements like text, sound effects, narration, etc.
+Virtual tours are created using special 360-degree cameras, lenses, and software that make a sequence of photos, videos, or other multimedia elements like text, sound effects, narration, etc.

 Are 3D virtual tours effective?

 3D virtual home tours help significantly reduce wasted open houses and viewings in the real estate industry.
 They allow potential customers to use their mobile devices or laptops to conveniently take a closer look inside the property they are interested in and decide if it meets their criteria.